For my final project at General Assembly for a UX Design certification, I decided to do vinyl figurine toy collecting.

 During the testing phase, one user pointed out the popular keywords below the search bar worked for those who don’t know what to search, thus igniting those who impulse buy toys.
 What didn’t work was the headline.

 When another user tested it, he didn’t realize the site allowed you to sell your items until he clicked on the menu.
 That prompted the change you see to the right.

 Buyer & Seller Reassurance

-Continuing on the trust thing, a summary of the seller’s bio can be seen with their ranking, reviews, how many items they have on sale and an option to favorite them.
-The confusing thing here was the ranking name (1/36).
-I was trying to be cheeky with a probability number in relation to a vinyl toy series, but it didn’t work out.
-So I swapped it for a more traditional naming convention and changed the peace sign to a shield instead to better show they’re “trusted.”
+A summary of the seller’s bio can be seen with their ranking, reviews, how many items they have on sale and an option to favorite them.
+The confusing feature here was the ranking name (1/36).
+I was trying to be cheeky with a probability number in relation to the rarity of a blind box from a vinyl toy series, but it didn’t work out.
+It was swapped for a more traditional naming convention The peace sign was changed to a shield to better show the “trusted” status.

 Item Details, tags and verified reviews

 This was the only section that had the least amount of changes.
 Testers really liked how everything was easy to read and how things were ordered.